Skip to main content

 Big 6 and 8 Bet

-In general, the Big 6 and the Big 8 bets are to be avoided because of their massive house edge of 9.09%.
-These bets win whenever 6 or 8 is rolled on the next toss of the dice.
-Then again, if the shooter tosses a 7 before 6 or 8, these bets lose.
-The bad news is the chances of this happening are higher than the shooter rolling 6 or 8.
-There are six combinations that add up to 7 and only five ways to roll 6 or 8.
-Besides, even if you do win, you will be paid even money at the rate of 1 to 1, which is far from impressive.
+Generally, Big 6 and Big 8 bets should be avoided because of their hefty house edge of 9.09%.
+These wagers win whenever 6 or 8 is rolled on the next toss of the dice.
+If the shooter tosses a 7 first, the bets lose.
+Unfortunately, there are six combinations that add up to 7 and only five ways to roll 6 or 8.
+Even if you do win, the payout is merely even money, which is far from impressive.

 One-Roll Bets

-One-Roll BetsOne-roll bets are the second major category of wagers players can make in craps.
-These are easier to understand as whether they win or lose is determined by a single throw of the dice.
-Less experienced players tend to gravitate towards one-roll bets because of their seeming simplicity.
+One-Roll BetsOne-roll bets constitute the second major category of wagers in craps.
+They are easier to understand because the outcome is determined by a single throw of the dice.
+Less-experienced players often gravitate toward one-roll bets because of their apparent simplicity.

-On the downside, one-roll bets have a much higher house edge in comparison to bets that involve multiple throws of the dice, and they, therefore, do not offer great value for bettors.
-On some one-roll bets, the house edge soars over 16%.
-In this category, we have Field bets, Proposition bets, and their sub-class of Hardway bets.
-These are not self-service wagers (with the exception of the Field bet) as it is the stickman, who positions the chips in the respective boxes on the layout.
+The downside is that one-roll bets carry a much higher house edge than wagers involving multiple rolls, so they offer poor value.
+On some one-roll bets, the house edge exceeds 16%.
+In this category, we find Field bets, Proposition bets, and the Hardway sub-class.
+Except for the Field bet, these are not self-service wagers—the stickman must place the chips in the appropriate boxes on the layout.

 Bet NameWinning CriteriaSingle-Roll/Multi-RollPayoutTrue OddsHouse Edge